AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 ## Homework

 * Complete a PDF version of your resume.
-Have this ready for the Resume Workshop in class on September 12.
 * Host your PDF resume on your Github account with [GitHub Pages] (https://pages.github.com/).
 If you're new to GitHub Pages, follow the steps below:
   * In your GitHub account, create a new repository called `resume`.
   * On the new repository page, find the blue "Quick setup" box.
 Click "uploading an existing file".